shroffsagar/udemy-transcript-safari-plugin/README.md

    *Show Develop menu in menu bar*).
 2. Choose **Develop → Show Web Extension Background Page…** and load the `extension` folder from this repository.

+3. In Safari Extension settings, allow the extension on `udemy.com` and set "When visiting other websites" to Deny.
-3. While watching a Udemy course video, click the extension icon.
+4. While watching a Udemy course video, click the extension icon.
 A popup will appear containing the transcript text which you can select and copy.
 If the popup reports that no transcript was found, make sure the transcript pane is visible on the Udemy page.